Succession to Elizabeth I: Other literature

 The plot of Gorboduc (1561) has often been seen as a contribution to the succession debate.
-This view, as expounded by Axton, has led to much further debate.
+This view, as expounded by Marie Axton, has led to much further debate.
 The play was given for the queen in 1562, and later published.
 Stephen Alford argues that it is a generalised "succession text", with themes of bad counsel and civil war.
 From the point of view of Elizabethan and Jacobean literary criticism, it has been argued that it is significant to know when the succession was "live" as an issue of public concern, right into the reign of James I, and in what form drama, in particular, might be expressing comment on it.
 In particular, Hopkins points out that Macbeth and King Lear, both relating to legitimacy and dynastic politics, were written in the early years of James's reign.

 The term "succession play" is now widely applied to dramas of the period that relate to a royal succession.
 Plays mentioned in this way include, among other works by Shakespeare, Hamlet; Henry V; A Midsummer Night's Dream through allegory and the figure of Titania; and Richard II as an atypical case.
 Another, later play that might be read in this way is Perkin Warbeck (1634) by John Ford.

 The poet Michael Drayton alluded to the succession in Englands Heroicall Epistles (1597), in a way now seen as heavy-handed dabbling in politics.
 In it, imaginary letters in couplets are exchanged by paired historical characters.
 Hopkins sees the work as a "genealogical chain" leading up to the succession issue, and points out the detailed discussion of the Yorkist claim, in the annotations to the epistles between Margaret of Anjou and William de la Pole, 1st Duke of Suffolk (thought in Drayton's time to have been lovers).